 I was darned surprised.
 I texted "Smooth" on the Bitcoin Forum about this and was advised that it was probably just a fluke.

 The reason I wrote this was because I could not locate reviews of AEON, other than Bitcoin Forum and/or Reddit-like opinion pieces.

 I hope that Coin Desk or Bitcoin Magazine will soon feel compelled to provide more in depth coverage of AEON and its clan.

-Based upon Bitcoin Forum responses, it is believed that AEON will be updated by July/August of 2016.
-(Now we wonder if it will happen in the next several months...)
+Based upon Bitcoin Forum responses, it is believed that Aeon will be routinely updated as Monero does the same.